sinha-19/TOC-Guide/README.md

-# Theory of Computation (TOC) Interview Guide
+# Theory of Computation (TOC) Guide

-Welcome to the **Theory of Computation Interview Guide** – a comprehensive resource designed to help you master the concepts, constructions, proofs, and interview patterns essential for computer science interviews and academic excellence.
+Welcome to the **Theory of Computation Guide** – a comprehensive resource designed to help you master the concepts, constructions, proofs, and interview patterns essential for computer science interviews and academic excellence.

 ---